sdss/idlutils/README.md

 ## Versioning

+Version 6.0.0 is the first one using `X.Y.Z.` instead of the previous `vX_Y_Z` syntax.
+If your product does idlutils version parsing you may need to update your code to handle both types of version string.

-As of 6.0.0 we are using [bumpversion](https://github.com/peritus/bumpversion) to set the current version of idlutils.
+We use [bumpversion](https://github.com/peritus/bumpversion) to set the current version of idlutils.
 This replaces the previous system that used SVN variable substitution, which was deprecated with the migration to GitHub.

 To install `bumpversion` run